 Synthesizing influences as diverse as Pedro Almodovar and short-form Vine videos, Tangerine was shot-on-an-iPhone experimentation at its finest, undeniably one of the most breathlessly alive films of the decade.
-The tale of transvestites running around Los Angeles was pulpy and fun, and his use of nonprofessional actors felt quietly revolutionary.
-For most it also marked the introduction of a major American filmmaker in Sean Baker, who had been producing work on the outskirts of the industry up until then, and would follow up Tangerine with the tender, Oscar-nominated The Florida Project (a movie that could just as easily appear elsewhere on this list).
+The tale of transgender women running around Los Angeles was pulpy and fun, and his use of non-professional actors felt quietly revolutionary.
+For most, it also marked the introduction of a major American filmmaker in Sean Baker, who had been producing work on the outskirts of the industry up until then, and would follow up Tangerine with the tender, Oscar-nominated The Florida Project (a movie that could just as easily appear elsewhere on this list).

 Francis Ha (2012)